teutzue/Mean-Period1/README.txt

 The theory and most of the examples have a reference to the oficiall documentation.
 Some of the examples only run in the browser.
 The presented project has been made following the guidelines from Lars.
+The main focus was on the theoretical part thus some code examples might not work properly.